 Or maybe because lobster pasta is pretty much a no brainer, it works as a mac and cheese.
 Plain ol’ lobster pasta dishes can be found on lots of menus in the fanciest of restaurants to local haunts.
 And tossing some lobster into a bowl of pasta at home isn’t anything that freaks out home cooks either.

-Whatever the reason, or your excuse for making this lobster recipe, you’re going to love this lobster mac and cheese and so will anyone you serve it to.
+Whatever the reason, or your excuse for making this lobster recipe, you’re going to love this lobster macaroni and cheese recipe and so will anyone you serve it to.

 Lobster mac and cheese is my guilty pleasure, that I make at home…what’s yours?